Siri079/Book_Store/README.md

 # Book_Store
-A collection of books where users can find iBooks and can either add , update or delete according to theor reading habbits.
+A collection of books where users can find iBooks and can either add , update or delete according to their reading habbits.